bufbuild-ru/docs/docs/bufstream/deployment/azure/deploy-postgres/index.md

       azure:
         # Azure storage account container name.
         bucket: <container name>
-        # Azure storage account endpoint to use—for example, https://<account-name>.blob.core.windows.net
+        # Azure storage account endpoint to use — for example, https://<account-name>.blob.core.windows.net
         endpoint: <endpoint>
         # Azure storage account name to use for auth instead of the metadata server.
         accessKeyId: <account-name>